 - Their decision rules (how do they choose to combine their metrics if they have multiple?)

-- The decisions made by the agents in the demand sectors then leads to a certain level of demand for energy commodities, such as electricity, gas and oil, as a whole.
+- The decisions made by the agents in the demand sectors then lead to a certain level of demand for energy commodities, such as electricity, gas and oil, as a whole.
 This demand is then passed to the MCA.

-The MCA then sends these demands to the sectors that supply these energy commodities (supply or conversion sectors).
+The MCA then sends these demands to the sectors that supply these energy commodities (primary supply or conversion sectors).

-- The supply and conversion sectors are solved: agents in these sectors use the same approach (i.e. search space, objectives, decision rules) to decide which technologies to investment in to serve the energy commodity demand.
+- The supply and conversion sectors are solved: agents in these sectors use the same approach (i.e., search space, objectives, decision rules) to decide which technologies to invest in to serve the energy commodity demand.
 For example, agents in the power sector may decide to invest in solar photovoltaics, wind turbines and gas power plants to service the electricity demand.

-- As a result of these decisions in supply and conversion sectors, a price for each energy commodity is formed.
-This price is formed based on the levelized cost of energy of the marginal technology.
-That is the technology which produces the marginal quantity.
+- As a result of these decisions in the supply and conversion sectors, a price for each energy commodity is formed.
+This price is formed based on the levelised cost of energy of the marginal technology, that is, the technology which produces the marginal quantity.
 This price is then passed to the MCA.

 - The MCA then sends these prices back to the demand sectors, which are solved again as above.

 - This process repeats itself until commodity supply and demand converges for each energy commodity for each region.
-Once these converge, the model has found a â€œpartial equilibriumâ€ on the energy system and it moves forward to the next time period.
+Once these converge, the model has found a â€œpartial equilibriumâ€ in the energy system, and it moves forward to the next time period.

 # Summary